The SEND Course

 What subjects are available?

-Mid Essex ITT is a secondary teacher training provider, so you will be training part of the week in a secondary school.
+Mid Essex ITT is a secondary teacher training provider, so you will be training part of the week in a mainstream secondary school.
 You will need to choose a subject specialism to teach in both of your placements.
 To be eligible you should ideally have a degree in this subject, or a related subject, or at least an A Level (grade C or above).
 You can find the list of subjects below, and the funding that is available.

 How do I apply?